Rathi-Thiagu/Tyrion_2.0/ReadMe.txt

 Code setup:
-	Download the code from Github repository(https://github.com/Rathi-Thiagu/Tyrion_2.0) and add to the Google drive account where the colab will be run.
+	Download the code from Github repository(https://github.com/Rathi-Thiagu/Tyrion_2.0) and add to the Google drive account where the colab will be executed.
 Steps to set up the environment:
  	Please refer to the Env_setup.pdf document
 Dataset Preparation :